Last updated on July 25th, 2021 at 06:37 pm

 Step 4: Using a round cookie cutter, cut the dough in to rounds and transfer them to a lined baking tray.
 Place them so they are just touching.
 Reform the dough in to a rectangle when you run out of space and continue until all the dough is used.

-Step 5: Brush the scones with milk and bake in a hot oven for 15 minutes until golden.
+Step 5: Brush the scones with coconut milk or any dairy-free milk and bake in a hot oven for around 20-minutes or until golden.

-2. Use cold lemonade and milk.
+- Use cold lemonade and coconut cream.
 This will make them rise up beautifully when they hit the hot oven.

-4. As soon as the dough comes together tip it out on to a floured surface and, with floured hands, bring it together in to a rectangle about an inch tall.
+- As soon as your vegan scone dough comes together, tip it out on to a floured surface and, with lightly floured hands, bring it together in to a rectangle about an inch tall.
 No need to knead!

 Love Baking?
 Try these other easy vegan baking recipes: